 A large enough desk means that you have space for your monitor, no matter what the size or amount, but also better access to panels or the inside of your computer case.

 Do you live in a hot climate?

 This is a big one when it comes to case sizes.
-Since I moved to owning larger cases, overheating has become a thing of the past.
+Since I moved to own larger cases, overheating has become a thing of the past.

 Yes, I have plenty of experience choosing the right hardware and knowing how to set up cooling to get the most out of my hardware in any climate, but this has been a huge contributor.

 As long as you don’t have a lot of ‘dead air’ inside your case, cooling will be easier.
-Of course, cheap cases that aren’t designed well or that aren’t equipped with the proper cooling, won’t be of any help no matter how large the case is.
+Of course, cheap cases that aren’t designed well or that aren’t equipped with the proper cooling won’t help, no matter how large the case is.